 Dino Dai Zovi

 Dino quotes himself as a security researcher, professional, presenter, and author who has focused on discovering and communicating security vulnerabilities for over 15 years.
-He has many awards to his name, you can look at all his rewards from here and one of his amazing presentation from here.
+He has many awards to his name and one of his amazing presentation from here.
 Dino used to appear as a co-host in The Mobile Security Show held by AT&T[bctt tweet="If you cut out cardboard & write #ATM on it, people won't deposit #money @dinodaizovi" username="appknox"]

 The only guy in the playlist who loves the Quora genre.
 Dejan is highly active on Quora and answers all questions within his expertise.
 Dejan has more than nine years of experience in consulting, and eight years of experience working at executive level positions in the financial sector.

 His book 9 Steps to Cybersecurity targets top level executives in enterprises in a very simple and down to earth business language.
 This makes the non-technical CXOs understand why security is important for them.
 He has dedicated the last few years mostly to bringing various financial institutions, government agencies, and IT companies into conformity with the requirements for operational risk management, especially in the fields of information security and business continuity.
 He is the author of the leading ISO 27001 & ISO 22301 Blog.[bctt tweet="Many IT professionals focus on IT benefits instead of focusing on business benefits @Dejan_Kosutic" username="appknox"]

 Joshua J. Drake